 The key element in Numeris’ virtual onboarding is the “100-day Journey” for employees and leaders.
 Knibbs said the program features a broad array of programs and content that covers company values, culture, history and structure.
 The online materials are augmented with a “Leader Stream,” where new employees can meet virtually with many of the company’s leaders and directly discuss culture and expectations.

-Organizations that have acted proactively to embrace virtual onboarding build a foundation on a handful of core principles:
+Organisations that have acted proactively to embrace virtual onboarding build a foundation on a handful of core principles:

 2. Embrace onboarding as a best practice.
 According to onboarding research by TalentLMS, only 27% of companies have a fully online onboarding process, 33% use a blended offline and online approach, while 40% have yet to move any part of their onboarding program online.
-But organizations that do embrace online onboarding and make full use of virtual technologies retain top talent longer and have better overall employee engagement.
+But organisations that do embrace online onboarding and make full use of virtual technologies retain top talent longer and have better overall employee engagement.
 Map out everything a new hire needs to know in the first 30 days, 60 days and 100 days and make it a formal offering.

 3. Think like a new hire.
 If you ask new hires what they really want, they would tell you that logging onto the company network and meeting key leaders and peers are two of their top priorities.
 Unfortunately, many onboarding programs get bogged down at the start with endless paperwork.
-Identify, simplify and digitize all forms and resources so that new hires can complete everything online without feeling overwhelmed on their first day.
+Identify, simplify and digitise all forms and resources so that new hires can complete everything online without feeling overwhelmed on their first day.

 4. Reach out and make contact with managers and mentors.
 Take steps to recreate formerly in-person aspects of onboarding in a digital environment by making full use of video conference calls with managers and mentors.
 New hires need to work with their managers to make time for self-directed learning, mentoring, coaching and cross-functional knowledge sharing.
 Build in milestones that allow new hires to develop a goal-orientated mindset.

 5. Get an early start.
 There are huge benefits to be reaped by starting the onboarding process before a new employee’s first day.
-Introducing them to the online onboarding journey and getting HR paperwork done as early as possible will allow new hires to focus on absorbing the culture and values of their new organization.
+Introducing them to the online onboarding journey and getting HR paperwork done as early as possible will allow new hires to focus on absorbing the culture and values of their new organisation.

 Focusing on these core elements, Numeris was able to create a virtual onboarding process that was purpose-built for the pandemic.
 “We were thrilled to be recognized with a Brandon Hall Award for our all virtual onboarding program.
 We don’t expect employees to simply figure things out for themselves.
 We’ve created a scalable onboarding journey that’s driving efficiencies and consistency.
 When lockdown hit, we were ready.”

-“A lot of organizations think onboarding is something that you can do in one week,” said Knibbs.
+“A lot of organisations think onboarding is something that you can do in one week,” said Knibbs.
 “It takes much longer to prepare a new employee.
 And the research shows that the first 100 days is a critical period in the process of building that new relationship.
 We didn’t want the pandemic to impact our onboarding process and it appears that we haven’t skipped a beat.”